 A commitment is a positive intention to take some action, such as a pledge or a promise, usually made publicly.
 Examples of commitments include signatures on a pledge card, buttons and bumper stickers that indicate behavior change, or yard signs that tell the neighbors what a homeowner has done.
 For example, fans of the musician Jack Johnson make public pledges to reduce the use of single use plastic by posting their promise along with their photo on his social change webpage, All At Once (http://allatonce.org).
 Research has shown that commitments can increase the percentage of people who will adopt a new behavior and give up an old one (Kotler & Lee, 2008).

 Further, if a small commitment is requested, participants will be more likely to adopt something bigger.
-Let's say some Extension agents are teaching about irrigation technologies and water conservation during a rain barrel workshop.
+Let's say some Extension educators are teaching about irrigation technologies and water conservation during a rain barrel workshop.
 If they ask their clients to commit to doing something small, (Will you check your irrigation system this weekend to make sure there are no leaks?) they are more likely to subsequently agree to something bigger.
 (Will you sign a pledge to install a rain shutoff device in the next 30 days?)
 Commitments may be verbal or written, and they may be made by individuals or groups.
 Written commitments are typically more effective than verbal ones, and group commitments are more effective than individual ones (McKenzie-Mohr, 2011; Rogers, 2003).
 Publicizing the group's commitment, such as through Internet or print media, increases effectiveness even more (Lehman & Geller, 2004; McKenzie-Mohr, 2011).

 So how does this work?
 When people say they will do something, their perception of themselves changes.
 They feel responsible for the commitment and are inclined to follow through with the behavior change in order to maintain consistency with the new self-perception (Cialdini et al., 1978; McKenzie-Mohr et al., 2012).
 Participants in an Extension rain barrel workshop who said they would inspect their irrigation systems might begin to see themselves as people who use water wisely.
 Their perception of themselves as conservationists is strengthened with each new action.
 That makes them more likely to agree to an action that leads to an even bigger water savings.
-Further, some researchers believe that people desire to be seen as consistent; promising publicly to do something reinforces an outward sense of consistency and makes it easier to adopt the behavior (McKenzie-Mohr et al. 2012).
+Further, some researchers believe that people desire to be seen as consistent; promising publicly to do something reinforces an outward sense of consistency and makes it easier to adopt the behavior (McKenzie-Mohr et al., 2012).
 Because we want people to think positively of us, we are inclined to do what we say we will do.
 When we ask people to do something, we use the commitment strategy to capitalize on this inclination.

 Examples of Commitment